 AEA has formed three rules to start with.
 Rule 102 is set up to grade crude Emu oil for further processing.
 Crude Emu oil needs to meet certain specs. to insure a proper grade after processing.
 The rule has deviations, for price adjustment of the oil that is off in color and has allow the oil to be bleach to meet a color range.

 Rule 103 is designed to defined Emu oil grades for specific purposes.
-Emu oil has been defined into three different grades, Crude Emu oil, Once Refined Emu Oil and Fully Refined Emu Oil.
+Emu oil has been defined into three different grades, Crude Emu Oil (Grade C), Once Refined Emu Oil (Grade B) and Fully Refined Emu Oil (Grade A).
 The grades are defined with different specs.
 The buyer and seller would decide which grade would fit their application.
-For example: Crude may be used for soap and industrial applications, Once refined may be used as a topical application and Full refined could be used for pharmaceutical or nutritional supplement grade.
+For example: Crude (Grade C) may be used for soap and industrial applications, Once Refined (Grade B) may be used in topical product formulations and Fully Refined (Grade A) may be used topically, or for pharmaceutical or nutritional supplement purposes.
 Again this rule has taken in account of deviations.
 The buyer and seller can apply the percentage of deviation to the contract price.

-The rules have been number 102,103 and 104 for a purpose to allow more rules in the future.
+The rules have been numbered for the purpose to allow more rules in the future.